dazcha76/world_cup_memory_match/README.md

 # World Cup Memory Match

-Created a World Cup themed memory match game with three levels of difficulty.
+Created a World Cup themed memory match game with three different card sets.

-### Easy
+### Mascots

 Match the World Cup mascots to each other.

-### Medium
+### Superstars

-Match the winning soccer team to the World Cup logo.
+Match the superstar to his club team and international team.

-### Hard
+### Champions

-Comming soon!
+Match the winning soccer team to the World Cup they won.

 Technologies used include HTML, CSS, JavaScript, and jQuery.